 The following dates indicates what vital, land, probate, and court records are in Cass county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some records have been transferred to the State Archives and Historical Research Library.

 - Cass County Register of Deeds / Recorder has Land Records from 1873.
 The County Register of Deeds / Recorder keeps a record of each patent, deed, mortgage, bill of sale and any document related to these transactions, insuring a permanent record of property ownership; Copies of divorce records.

 - Cass County Clerk of Courts has Marriage Records from 1872, Probate Records from 1873 and Court Records from 1873.
 The County Clerk of Courts responsibilities include issuing Marriage Licenses and filing of Civil, Probate, Small Claims, Criminal Cases and Child Support Court Documents.